kylehue/reviewers/subjects/cs301/index.md

 ### !!RACI Matrix!!
 - It's a great way to define and assign these responsibilities.
 - It charts who is !!**Responsible**!!, !!**Accountable**!!, !!**Consulted**!!, !!**Informed**!! for each task.
-- Mapping this out helps to reduce confusion, destribute workload, and increase efficiency.
+- Mapping this out helps to reduce confusion, distribute workload, and increase efficiency.

 ---